sag-gov-integration-unit/webmethods-container-deployments/docker/terracotta_bigmemory/README.md

-# Docker Sample Deployments - SoftwareAG webMethods Terracotta
+# Docker Sample Deployments - SoftwareAG webMethods Terracotta BigMemory

-Requirement: make sure you download a valid license for terracotta and put it in this directory, named as "terracotta-license.key"
+Requirement: make sure you download a valid license for Terracotta BigMemory and put it in this directory, named as "terracotta-license.key"

 By default, all deployments use:
 - Protected Docker registry: harbor.saggs.cloud/library/
-- Terracotta version tag: "dev-4.3.9-latest"
+- Terracotta BigMemory version tag: "dev-4.3.9-latest"

 If these must be changed, set the following variables to new registry or tag version:
 ```